nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ### 4.2 Browse Feature
-The browse feature is a useful feature that will allow users to quickly look through all the different anime series available in a browsing fashion.
-The feature will have several enhancements such as sorted browsing to browse in alphabetical or by the rating of the anime.
+The browse feature is a useful feature that will allow users to quickly look through all the different anime series available in a browsing fashion.`browse` is also able to sort the order of how anime are displayed either in alphabetical order or by the anime's rating.

 <br/>